 The Arizona History and Social Science Standards are articulated by grade level for kindergarten through eighth grade.
 Each of those grade levels also has a content theme and focus for the year.
 This is not the case for the high school standards.
 The Arizona State Board of Education establishes the requirements for high school graduation.
 The minimum course of study and competency requirements are outlined in Arizona Administrative Code R7-2-302.
 The statewide minimum course of study requires students to take a minimum of three credits of social studies.
 The three credits in social studies must include one credit of American history, including Arizona history; one credit of world history/geography; one-half credit of American government, including Arizona government; and one-half credit of economics.
 Local Education Agencies (LEAs) are responsible for creating their courses using the high school standards.
 It is expected that by the time students graduate from high school, they will be taught all twenty-one Big Ideas and the standards that fall under them.
+The core discipline standards are not meant to be stand alone courses.
+LEAs will use a variety of standards from the core disciplines to create courses.
+All courses will include the Disciplinary Skills and Processes standards.
 To support the creation of these courses, course consideration guides were created for each of the disciplinary areas.